 Aspirin toxicosis is usually characterized by depression, fever, hyperpnea, seizures, respiratory alkalosis, metabolic acidosis, coma, gastric irritation or ulceration, liver necrosis, or increased bleeding time.
 Seizures may occur as a consequence of severe intoxication, although the exact cause is unknown.

 Cats are deficient in glucuronyl transferase and have a prolonged excretion of aspirin (half-life 37.5 hr).
-No clinical signs of toxicosis occurred when cats were given 25 mg/kg of aspirin every 48 hr for up to 4 wk.
+No clinical signs of toxicosis occurred when cats were given aspirin at 25 mg/kg every 48 hr for up to 4 wk.
 Dosages of 5 grains (325 mg), bid, can be lethal to cats.

 Dogs tolerate aspirin better than cats; however, prolonged use can lead to development of gastric ulcers.
 Regular aspirin at dosages of 25 mg/kg, tid, has caused mucosal erosions in 50% of dogs after 2 days.
 Gastric ulcers were seen by day 30 in 66% of dogs given aspirin at 35 mg/kg, PO, tid.
 Similarly, 43% of dogs given aspirin at 50 mg/kg, PO, bid, showed gastric ulcers after 5–6 wk of dosing.
 Acute ingestion of 450–500 mg/kg can cause GI disturbances, hyperthermia, panting, seizures, or coma.
 Alkalosis due to stimulation of the respiratory center can occur early in the course of intoxication.
 Metabolic acidosis with an increased anion gap usually develops later.